punyavashist/dotfiles/readme.md

 <img src="https://i.imgur.com/JfAUnKm.png" width="500" alt="img">

 ## Zsh aliases
 I use many aliases to get around my system as fast as possible.

-Similar to my Karabiner config, I keep a list of all aliases that I have with their descriptions in an interactive mind map you can view [here](https://my.mindnode.com/upnFQeGrQCPwgCf3pfS4FgywQUj5sXNLxb1awm1D).
+You can view them all [here](https://github.com/nikitavoloboev/dotfiles/blob/master/zsh/aliases/alias.zsh).

 ## Interesting aliases and zsh functions
-There is quite a lot of awesome programs I use from my command line (you can see [here](https://github.com/nikitavoloboev/my-mac-os#command-line-apps-) for some of them).
+There is quite a lot of awesome programs I use from my command line (you can see [here](https://github.com/nikitavoloboev/my-mac-os#command-line-apps) for some of them).

 However I also really love customising my shell experience with various aliases and zsh functions.
 Here are some that I like and use very often: